useful information and resources

 What exams can I take?

 At Harmonia, pupils follow the Trinity College London syllabus and are welcome to take exams once they have prepared all the necessary elements.
 For a digital exam this means performing three pieces (two with piano accompaniment and one unaccompanied) and a pre-defined selection of scales and arpeggios (technical work).
 A video recording is made (in a single take) and if both pupil and teacher are happy with it, then the exam entry can be made and the video submitted.
-If it's not quite right, then pupils can rerecord as many times as they wish.
+If it's not quite right, then pupils can rerecord.
 This means that each pupil can take each grade when they are absolutely ready instead of aiming towards a particular date.

 Do I HAVE to take exams?